AlphaAssay $ test my signal

 Who operates it, and what does it cost?

-The operator, registered address and contact are on the legal page; terms and privacy are published; and pricing is public and flat — no calls, no tiers-on-request, no „contact sales".
+The operator, registered address and contact are on the legal page; terms and privacy are published; and pricing and billing units are public — current amounts are machine-readable, not tiers-on-request or hidden behind „contact sales".

 What do we deliberately not offer?

 No pip-installable engine.
 The verdict engine is not on PyPI or npm, by decision rather than neglect: an examiner you can run and edit locally is an examiner you can quietly optimize against, and a locally produced „pass" is worth exactly what the person showing it to you wants it to be worth.
-What is public instead is everything needed to audit the examiner: the specimens, the signed outputs, the offline verifier and the daily record of our own error rates.
+What is public instead is everything needed to audit the examiner: the specimens, standard signed-or-explicitly-unsigned response envelopes, separately issued certificates, the offline verifier and the current persisted calibration population/status state.

-No local mode.
-AlphaAssay runs as a remote service by design.
+No offline clone of the hosted validator.
+A separate local stdio MCP exposes 50 operator/research tools, but it is not the hosted public catalog or a resettable copy of its tenant ledger.
 Cumulative trial accounting — the thing that makes deflation honest — only works if the count survives your restarts and your temptations; a family budget you can reset locally is not a budget.
 The trade-off is explicit: you get less control of the examiner, and in exchange the examiner's answers are worth something to third parties.

 And one thing we cannot shortcut: the domain is weeks old.
 Search engines are still indexing it, and reputation services have not categorised it yet.
-Age is the one trust signal that cannot be engineered — which is why everything above is designed to be checkable without it, and why our calibration record ages in public where we cannot retouch it.
+Age is the one trust signal that cannot be engineered — which is why everything above is designed to be checkable without it, and why our calibration record publishes signed snapshots that a reviewer can retain and compare over time.

 One name, one service